Please submit announcements by 5:00 p.m. on Tuesday through our Announcement Form or to firstname.lastname@example.org.

 If you are in middle school or older and are interested in being baptized in the lake at Kanuga, the weekend of our annual parish retreat, please contact one of our clergy.
 Lake Kanuga is a beautiful setting for a baptism as a part of our regular Sunday morning worship.
 The parish retreat weekend is Oct.
-3-5.
+3-5..

 Novel Theology 2014-2015 Reading List

 Novel Theology has determined its book selections for next year!
 Covering the works of writers from Kurt Vonnegut to Sue Monk Kidd, we are looking forward to another amazing year of learning about faith, each other, and the world through the creative art of fiction.
-Please consider joining us for The Book Thief on Sept.
-17 and visit our table at Celebration of Ministries on Aug.
-24.

 Check out the full list at our website on the Novel Theology page.

-For more information contact Threads at email@example.com or 404-267-4317.
+For questions, please contact Lauri at email@example.com or at 404-267-4273.